HMS Springer: Royal Navy Service

+Israeli Navy Service

-Springer was sold to the Israeli Navy in 1958 and renamed Tanin (תנין; Crocodile or Tannin).
-Tanin participated in the Six-Day War, launching naval commandos to attack the port of Alexandria.
+The Springer was sold to the Israeli Navy in 1958 and renamed INS Tanin (תנין; Crocodile or Tannin).

+Six Day War

+Tanin was the only Israeli Submarine that was servicable at the outbreak of the Six-Day War, with the T Class submarine INS Leviathan on her delivery cruise, and took part in the war by launching naval commandos to attack the port of Alexandria.
 She then tried to torpedo an Egyptian sloop but was severely damaged by a depth charge counterattack.
+One source states that this was the reason that she was decommissioned after the war.
+The next day, the submarine returned to the port of Alexandria to pick the commandos up and extract them from Egypt.
 Her commander was awarded the Medal of Courage for his actions at the port of Alexandria.
 She received spare parts from her sister ship Rahav, formerly HMS Sanguine, when Rahav was retired in 1968.
 Tanin was listed for disposal in 1972.

 A Gal-class submarine named Tanin served the Israeli Navy from 1977 to 2002, and the Dolphin-class submarine was delivered in May 2012.